Sciss/AudioWidgets/README.md

  - `PeakMeter` -- A dual peak and RMS meter suitable for audio signals
  - `Transport` -- A tool bar for transport controls
  - `WavePainter` -- A painter class for waveforms, along with sub types for multi resolution display
+ - `DualRangeSlider` -- A QuickTime Player style slider combining single value and a range thumb

 The API docs are currently the only source of documentation (`sbt doc`).